Loupau38/Fake-ShapeBot-2.0/README.md

   - /restrict-to-channel [channel] : Sets the channel to restrict the bot to, don't include this parameter to clear it and not restrict the bot to any channel
 - Restrict to roles :\
   If 'restrictToRolesInverted' is false, only users who have at least one role part of the 'restrictToRoles' list will be able to make the bot send public messages.
 If true, only users who have at least one role that isn't part of the list will be able to.
 In both cases, if the list is empty, every user will be able to.
+  - /restrict-to-roles [operation] [role=None] : Modifys the 'restrictToRoles' list depending on the 'operation' parameter value :
-  - /restrict-to-roles-add [role] : Adds a role to the list
+    - add : Adds a role to the list
-  - /restrict-to-roles-remove [role] : Removes a role from the list
+    - remove : Removes a role from the list
-  - /restrict-to-roles-view : View the 'restrictToRoles' list
+    - view : View the list
-  - /restrict-to-roles-clear : Clear the 'restrictToRoles' list
+    - clear : Clears the list
   - /restrict-to-roles-set-inverted [inverted] : Sets the 'restrictToRolesInverted' parameter
 - Admin roles :\
   Only users who have a role part of the 'adminRoles' list or who have the administrator permission will be able to use admin commands
+  - /admin-roles : Modifys the 'adminRoles' list depending on the 'operation' parameter value :
-  - /admin-roles-add [role] : Adds a role to the list
+    - add : Adds a role to the list
-  - /admin-roles-remove [role] : Removes a role from the list
+    - remove : Removes a role from the list
-  - /admin-roles-view : View the 'adminRoles' list
+    - view : View the list
-  - /admin-roles-clear : Clear the 'adminRoles' list
+    - clear : Clears the list

 ### Owner commands :